danishkhan0510/Recommender-Systems/README.md

 The model can capture the specific interests of a user, and can recommend niche items that very few other users are interested in.
 **Disadvantages**
 Since the feature representation of the items are hand-engineered to some extent, this technique requires a lot of domain knowledge.
 Therefore, the model can only be as good as the hand-engineered features.
 The model can only make recommendations based on existing interests of the user.
 In other words, the model has limited ability to expand on the users' existing interests.

+### Project 3
+This is a notebook for collaborative filtering.
+The techniques used are -
+**Memory Based**
+      User-Based
+      Item-Based
+**Model Based**
+K-Nearest Neighbours
+Singular Value Decomposition
+Non-Negative Matrix Factorization